TooTallNate/nightscout-ps1/Readme.md

 export PS1="\$(__ps1_bgl) $ "
 ```

-Restart your shell session, or `source` the file again to see the changes
+Remember to customize the `$PS1` further as you like!
+Restart your shell
-in effect.
+session, or `source` the file again to see the changes in effect.

 ### Setup on MacOS